nightscout/nightscout.github.io/docs/vendors/heroku/migrate.md

 ***You need a small free database?
 An [M0 Atlas](../../mongodb/atlas) does that and nothing more.***

 Free accounts on MongoDB Atlas are a source of problems for Nightscout.
 An M0 free database is very limited in size.
-While opinions vary, some people are take extra steps to delete data, while the developers generally recommend purchasing enough storage.
+While opinions vary, some people take extra steps to delete data to stay under prescribed size for MongoDB Atlas, while the developers generally recommend purchasing enough storage from another provider.
-Loopers/AAPS'ers in particular should secure enough storage for an excellent Nightscout experience and avoid MongoDB Atlas.
+Loopers/AAPS'ers in particular should secure enough storage for an excellent Nightscout experience and avoid the MongoDB Atlas free tier.

 ## **[RAILWAY]()**